 |Air||Clouds, “Wind-like” linework|

 But what spurred them towards their adventure away from their home monastery?

 Maybe one day the volcano went dormant or the winds stopped as an omen of grave things to come.
 Sent to investigate the world beyond the monastery, does your master expect you to return with news of the events of the outside world?

-Perhaps you’ve been able to strike a friendship with Druids who are also attuned to the elements.
+Perhaps you’ve been able to strike up a friendship with Druids who are also attuned to the elements.
 A friendship between a Four Elements Monk and a Circle of Wildfire Druid would certainly be a sight to behold!

 Of course, this is also the perfect chance to bring in themes from Avatar: The Last Airbender if you’re so inclined!

 Is the Way of the Four Elements Monk Good?